THE7MIST/SC/snort/1_Snort_Intro.md

 ## 3. IDS Mode

-Analyzes packets using rules.
+Analyzes packets using predefined rules.

-If a rule matches
+If a rule matches:

 - Alert generated
 - Event logged

-Traffic is **NOT** blocked.
+Traffic is **not blocked**.

 ---